 Terms and Conditions of use of the Travel Lift, Slipway and Hardstand

-In these terms and conditions (T&C) are applicable to all contractual arrangements between Nelson Marina Hardstand (NMH), and clients which includes boat owners and their agents.
-The T&C cover all work as defined below, and are the complete agreement between the parties unless another document has been agreed in writing for any work that specifically references and extends these terms and conditions.
+These terms and conditions (“T&C’s”) are applicable to all contractual arrangements between Nelson Marina Hardstand (“NMH”), and clients which includes Vessel owners and their agents (“Client”).
+The T&C’s cover all work as defined below, and are the complete agreement between the parties unless another document has been agreed in writing for any work that specifically references and extends these terms and conditions.

 In this document: